Far-right politics: After 1992

 In modern Taiwanese politics after 1992 Consensus, the 'mainstream' political left advocated Taiwanese nationalism (including independence) and the political right defended Chinese nationalism (including unification).
+(Note: Among them, the mainstream right or centre-right are Republic of China nationalists.)
 As a result, Taiwan's political landscape is somewhat unique from Western countries; the "far-right" New Party, Patriot Alliance Association, Chinese Unification Promotion Party, and others advocate for one country, two systems, the unification policy proposed by the Chinese Communist Party.
 These far-right [Chinese] nationalists are sometimes referred to as "radical pro-unification factions" (急統派).
 By contrast, most politicians in the centre-right conservative Kuomintang after the Taiwanese democratization reject one country, two systems.

 Some radical Taiwanese nationalists are also considered far-right: the Taiwan Statebuilding Party is officially a "left-wing" in support of Taiwanese independence, but is also referred to as "far-right" due to anti-Chinese nativism; the Taiwanese Localism Front, a radical anti-communist organization, is also referred to as the far-right; ultra-nationalistic actions of the pro-independence Pan-Green Coalition (led by the Democratic Progressive Party) have been dubbed the "Green Terror".